kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

 * When using `ovn` provider service has limited scope - `create_monitor` is not supported and only supported `lb-method` is `SOURCE_IP`.

+* environment variable `OCCM_WAIT_LB_ACTIVE_STEPS` is used to provide steps of waiting loadbalancer to be ready.
+Current default wait steps is 23 and setup the environment variable overrides default value.
+Refer to [Backoff.Steps](https://pkg.go.dev/k8s.io/apimachinery/pkg/util/wait#Backoff) for further information.

 ### Metadata

 * `search-order`